 He received a Master of Science in electrical engineering at the University of Technology in Delft, The Netherlands (1990).
 Then he became cultural entrepreneur and worked as creative director in the fields of media, film and the arts.

 He fulfilled camera, scripting, format and directing training at Media Academy Hilversum and followed media and art Master Classes in Amsterdam, Banff, Berlin, Cambridge, Copenhagen, Dortmund, London, Luzern and Salzburg.

 Born in Amsterdam (1964) he has his studio in the rural village of Kockengen, close in between Amsterdam and Utrecht.
-He is also member of ‘Platform BK‘, which is an important organisation concerning the representation of interests in the Dutch art field.
+He supports ‘Platform BK‘, which is an important organisation concerning the representation of interests in the Dutch art field.

 INSPIRATIONS through LIFE, SCIENCE, TECHNOLOGY and THE ARTS